turicas/outputty/README-template.markdown

 ### `to_list_of_dicts` and `to_dict`

-If do you want to access all table rows as dicts, just convert it using the method `to_list_of_dicts`.
+If you want to access all table rows as dicts, just convert it using the method `to_list_of_dicts`.
 Using the same table from Example 1, if we execute:

     rows = my_table.to_list_of_dicts()